Now, we know we are a little late to the game on writing a post on Coco, seeing as it came out last November.

 To be fair, we did do a podcast episode called Grief Themes in Pixar’s Coco.
-That said, we won’t hold it against you if you missed it.
-We realize at least 95.5% of you didn’t even know we had a podcast until reading that sentence).
+That said, we won’t hold it against you if you missed it… We realize at least 95.5% of you didn’t even know we had a podcast until reading that sentence.
 If you’d rather listen, just hit play below.
 If you would rather read, don’t press play.
 Just keep going.

 But first, for those of you who have never watched a Pixar movie, I should prepare you.
 Pixar movies are not your everyday kids flicks.
 They’ll make you smile, they’ll make you laugh, and sometimes they’ll make you cry.
 And I don’t just mean well-up or single-streaming-tear cry.
 I mean blotchy-face, ugly cry.

 Pixar always makes it well worth your while, and Coco is no exception.
 In fact, I would say it is actually heavier on the laughs and lighter on the cries than you might guess, considering the theme of the movie.
 After several attempts to write a decent synopsis of the film, I remembered there is no reason to reinvent the wheel when IMDB has already compiled a zillion synopses here.
 And Disney/Pixar of course has their own (with no spoilers, of course):

 So what does Pixar get right in this movie?
 Why should you watch it (or re-watch it, or re-re-watch it?) in honor of Dia de Los Muertos?

 In the Land of the Dead, it isn’t until the last person on earth stops remembering you that you die the ‘final death’.
 This is based on a Mexican tradition of three deaths: the physical death, the body being laid to rest, and the third death when the last memory of a person fades.

-Interestingly, director Lee Unkrich admitted Coco’s storyline actually pivoted from his original idea of a boy trying to get over the grief of a loss, in order to more accurately reflect Día de Muertos’s cultural purpose and the Mexican attitude to death, adding: ‘I’m American and that was at the time my natural entrance into a story.
+Interestingly, director Lee Unkrich admitted Coco’s storyline actually pivoted from his original idea of a boy trying to get over the grief of a loss, in order to more accurately reflect Día de Muertos’s cultural purpose and the Mexican attitude to death, adding: “I’m American and that was at the time my natural entrance into a story.
 We realised that that thematically was antithetical to what Día de Muertos is also about, which is this obligation to never forget, to never let go.
 We at that point had an epiphany that we were making the film as outsiders.”The Independent, “Coco Will Challenge the Way You Look at Death”

 Miguel’s family’s ban on music is generations-old and comes from the deep hurt Miguel’s great-great-grandmother experienced when her husband left to become a famous musician.
 Though this has allowed the family to avoid something they associate with fear, hurt, and pain, it prevents Miguel from living his dream, practicing his talents, and celebrating his family history.
 In order to avoid the bitter, the family avoids the sweet (at least until Miguel is determined to change that!).

 In some great research funded by New York Life in conjunction with Comfort Zone Camp, researchers found parents are often worried about bringing up a person who died with their children, worried they will upset the child.
 Children, on the other hand, say they wish they talked about people who died more and had more memories of loved one’s who have died, but also say they often don’t bring it up for fear of upsetting their parents.
 It is not uncommon for American families to describe a silence around the person’s name that can begin to emerge.

 Feeling inspired to watch Coco for Dia de Los Muertos this year?
 Seen it already?
 Tell us what you thought or give it a watch and come back to tell us what you think!